PageRank on inhomogeneous random digraphs: Introduction

 where the $\{\mathcal{R}_i\}$ are i.i.d.~copies of $\mathcal{R}$, independent of the vector $(\mathcal{N}, \mathcal{Q}, \{ \mathcal{C}_i \}_{i \geq 1})$, with the $\{\mathcal{C}_i\}$ i.i.d.~and independent of $(\mathcal{N}, \mathcal{Q})$.
 The random variable $\mathcal{N}$ corresponds to the in-degree distribution of the network being analyzed, and the power law behavior of the rank distribution follows from the known asymptotic equivalence

-for some constant $0 < H < \infty$, when $\mathcal{N}$ has a power-law distribution \cite{Jel_Olv_10, Volk_Litv_10}.
+for some constant $0 < K < \infty$, when $\mathcal{N}$ has a power-law distribution \cite{Volk_Litv_10, Jel_Olv_10}.
 Theorem~\ref{T.MainPageRank} in this paper shows that the same type of representation holds for the family of inhomogeneous random digraphs studied here, provided the in-degree and out-degree of the same vertex are asymptotically independent.
 Therefore, the results in this paper provide further evidence of the power-law behavior of PageRank in scale-free directed networks.

 The remainder of the paper is organized as follows.
 Section~\ref{S.Model} describes the family of inhomogeneous random digraphs mentioned above, and includes some of its most basic properties, in particular, its ability to generate inhomogeneous directed graphs with a wide range of degree distributions, including scale-free ones.
 In Section~\ref{S.PageRank} we state our main result on the distribution of the ranks produced by a generalized form of PageRank, including the description of a three-step approach towards its proof, and in Section~\ref{S.Proofs} we provide all the proofs.
-Finally, we prove in the Appendix that all the random graph models used as examples satisfy our main assumptions, and also include some numerical experiments to illustrate our theoretical results.
+Numerical experiments as well as additional results for specific models are included in the Appendix.